Concepts¶

 Key Properties¶

-keyprop helps Rezi track which items changed, were added, or were removed:
+keyprop helps Rezi track which items changed, were added, or were removed.
+Always provide keys for list items derived from data:

 idfor interactivity- Focusable widgets require an

 idprop.
-This is used for: - Focus management (Tab/Shift+Tab navigation) - Event routing (which button was pressed) - Focus restoration after modal closes
+This is used for focus management (Tab/Shift+Tab navigation), event routing (which button was pressed), and focus restoration after modal closes:

 State-Driven Rendering¶